XML RSS

 Currently the most reputable information comes from HPLC or high performance liquid chromatography (Manken, 2000).

-So unless you can afford to test every cup of tea that you drink, you'll have to count on your own knowledge (and this website to help you).
+But until you can afford to test every cup of tea that you drink (got $2000?), you'll have to rely upon your own knowledge (and this website!) to help you.

 How much caffeine in a cup of green tea?